 We derive essentially all of our revenues from investment management fees, which primarily are based on a specified percentage of clients' average assets under management.
 A small percentage of our clients and investors pay us performance fees or incentive allocations, in which a portion of the fee or allocation is based on the performance of clients' accounts relative to a benchmark.
-These investment advisory fees are determined by the investment advisory and sub-advisory agreements between us and our clients are generally terminable by our clients upon short or no notice.
+These investment advisory fees are determined by the investment advisory and sub-advisory agreements between us and our clients.
+Investment advisory and sub-advisory agreements between us and our clients are generally terminable by our clients upon short or no notice.